Where Has Summer Gone?

 My long touted podcast is, finally, about to be launched.
 I’II share all the information with you over coming days.

-I’m also about to open an online photography community on Patreon.
-After a few weeks with a select bunch of participants I’II open it up to the wider world.
+I’m also opened an online photography community on Patreon.
+After a few months with a select bunch of participants I’m now ready to open the community up to the wider world.

 If you’re a regular visitor to this site, you’ll be the first to know.

 2019 is going to be a great year and I’m very much looking forward to increasing engagement and interaction through my podcast and online photography community.